koompi/pi/docs/README.md

 ## Description

 Pi is a package manager built in order to manage packages for KOOMPI Linux.
 This package manager is fully written in Rust.
 The package building script is difference from the others.
 That why we believe at some point this package manager will stand out.
-Packages are built and installed into a temporary location usingDESTDIR method and are afterwards generate into an *.app.
+Packages are built and installed into a temporary location using DESTDIR method and are afterwards generate into an *.app.

 Installing the *.app means it is extracted into real system.
 After that all files extracted is recorded into an database.
 So Pi will track all installed files.
 Pi can automatically resolve dependencies order.
 Pi reads the build script (pkgbuild.yml) in order to get all necessary variables and functions before building